Davej66/dfg/README.md

 #### Contact Us
 ![image](https://user-images.githubusercontent.com/85559896/126045358-361d1f18-6840-4b74-a840-54d9dcd8e508.png)

 A header is above two columns and a single row.
 In column one is the address of the gym with a google map of its location below this.
+The google map used in the contact us section does locate the gym's location correctly because I have used the map from the previous business's map and when launched in a new paged gives this not dissolved business details.
+This is not ideal and in the update a new google map unique to the gym will be generated from the google map application.

 Below the map are the opening times of the gym.
-In column two the gym's telephone is again shown to allow the user an opportunity to note the number or to contact the gym using the contact forms provided.
+In column two the gym's telephone is again shown to allow the user an opportunity to note the number and contact directly by telephone or to contact the gym using the contact forms provided.

 #### Footer
 ![image](https://user-images.githubusercontent.com/85559896/126045440-916fd12b-766d-454b-9658-837527ac8103.png)
+A single column with a heading that is centered with social media icons below this.
+These open in a new page when selected.

 ### Features to be implemented